zyncro-china/zyncro-china.github.io/source/articles/2012-01-01-example-article.html.markdown

 * this is a option
 * option 2
-This is an example article.
+Thisssss is an example article.
 You probably want to delete it and write your own articles!

 ```ruby
 def my_cool_method(message)